 Where Are the Most Janitorial/Cleaning Businesses in the U.S.?
 (2026 County Data)

-If you're weighing whether to start a janitorial/cleaning businesse business, the first question isn't "is it profitable" in the abstract — it's how saturated is your specific market.
+If you're weighing whether to start a janitorial or cleaning business, the first question isn't "is it profitable" in the abstract, it's how saturated is your specific market.
 We pulled the Valtr market data to map exactly where janitorial/cleaning businesses cluster.

 The data